latentflip/nodesecurity-blog/articles/2014-07-15-introducing-burpbuddy.md

 }
 ~~~~~

-Anyway, we think this is great for building plugins and hope you all like it too.
+We think this is a great tool for building plugins and hope you will like it.
 Give it a shot, and if you build something cool, [tell us](https://twitter.com/liftsecurity).

+This project drew inspiration from [hiccup](https://github.com/zynga/hiccup).